Pay bands: History

 The history of pay bands dates back to the beginning of employment and compensation.
 The amount of compensation for one's work is a question that many have tried to answer but have come short.
-The Classification Act of 1923 mandated that pay was based on performance not qualifications, a practice that made sense when the workforce was largely clerical.
-However, by the 1950s managers were complaining that the system was problematic for reasons of no competition, frustration and non responsive.
+In the United States the Classification Act of 1923 mandated that pay was based on performance not qualifications, a practice that made sense when the workforce was largely clerical.
+However, by the 1950s managers were complaining that the system was problematic for reasons of no competition, frustration and non-responsiveness.
 In April 2000, the United States General Accounting Office authorized Section 9509, which authorized the general workforce classification and pay.
 In detail, the term "broad-banded pay system" was clearly defined as any system for grouping positions for pay, job evaluation, and other purposes that is different from the system established under chapters 51 and 53 of title 5 as a result of combining grades and related ranges of pay into one or more occupational series.

 Other types of pay structures

+Organizations use a pay system for rewarding employees with compensation and allow easy and equitable management of remuneration.
+There are a number of pay structures that have been developed by different organizations.

 Traditional structure

-Organizations are looking for a pay system for rewarding with compensation and also working well within that organization.
-In the traditional structure there is a difference between employee and manager with an example of pay according to their position.
-To get a high pay, there needs to be movement up the hierarchical ladder.
-Moving up the ladder to a manager position will change the pay range is a traditional pay structure but, "this system fosters competition rather than collaboration."
+In this hierarchical model, salary increases are tied to promotions.
+Employees must advance to higher-level positions; often managerial, to receive higher compensation.
+While it ensures a clear progression, critics argue it discourages collaboration and innovation.